shoppad/UptownCSS/README.md

 By default, browser-specific CSS code for Edge references SVG versions of the icons hosted on cdn.uptowncss.com.
 If you would like to load these locally, change the `$path` scss variable in `./styles/uptown.scss` and rebuild the css file.

+To build a release:
+1. Edit the version number in paackage.json
+2. Run `gulp release`

 Submit an issue and a PR!

 Copyright & License